isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-the-national-librarys-rare-maps-collection.md

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/raremap/depicting_asian_people.jpg)
 <div style="background-color: white;">Part of the title cartouche depicting Asian peoples taken from the Covens &amp; Mortier's 1730 map pictured on the opposite page.</div>

+By the start of the 17th century, Paris had become an important secondary publishing centre, rivalling those in the Netherlands, namely Antwerp and Amsterdam.
+Many atlases were co-published by the Dutch and French, and Dutch atlases began to be issued with French text.[^21] The development of cartography in the Netherlands had a direct impact on map-making in Germany and France, with the map-makers from the three countries often collaborating with one another.[^22]

 **Covens &amp; Mortier** was a successful map printing and publishing firm in Amsterdam, based on the successful business started by Cornelis Mortier's father, Pierre Mortier. in Paris in the late 17th century.
-The firm re-issued the maps of several European map-makers until its closure in 1866.<sup>23</sup>
+The firm re-issued the maps of several European map-makers until its closure in 1866.[^23]

 This wall map shows the trade route from Siam to Batavia and then to Europe through the Sunda Straits.
 By the mid-17th century, the Dutch East India Company had established a trading post in Siam.
 This map has illustrations of ships, animals and an elaborate title cartouche that features the various natives of Asia.
 Maps in the 18th century, besides being a source of geographical information, were also becoming important as collectors' items.
 Hence, the use of decorative features was more prominent during this time.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/raremap/Sincapour.jpg)
 <div style="background-color: white;">L'Asie dressée sur les observations de M.rs de ('Académie Royale de Sciences &amp; de Sanson, Nolin, Du Fer, De L'Isle &amp; principalement sur la carte que monsieur N: Witsen Bourgemaistre &amp; c. &amp;c.a donneé au public &amp; sur les memoires les plus recens et mis au jour, Johannes Covens and Cornelis Mortier (Amsterdam, circa 1730).</div>

+Despite being the first Europeans to go on explorations, the Portuguese and Spanish did not play a significant role in the development of printed cartography.
+They carefully guarded their maps and charts, as well as the information collected during their voyages of discovery, particularly the sailing routes to the key trading ports in Asia.
+However, their manuscript charts "remained the sole cartographical source for the New World and the East Indies" and was the basis for many of the maps created by the other European cartographers during the 16th century.[^24] The other Europeans managed to smuggle the information out from these secret archives and began printing maps of Southeast Asia based on the new discoveries.

+The National Library's collection of rare maps is an important source for the study of early cartography of the region, as well as the development of European mapping of Southeast Asia, a region whose early European names included East Indies, Indiae Orientalis, East Indian Islands and Further India (India Extrema).
+These maps are also useful for those researching early Malayan cartography as they contain some of the earliest references to Singapore and the Malay Peninsula.

 **Makeswary Periasamy** is a Senior Librarian with the National Library of Singapore.
 She selects and acquires rare materials for the National Library and also overseas the map collections of the library.
 Makeswary has several years of experience in cataloguing, heritage collections management, reference and research, as well as in managing large-scale preservation projects.